 You don’t have to spend hours tidying your space, sometimes just a quick 5-15 minute power pick-up can make a world of difference.

 Your future self will thank you.

-What are some ways that YOU use “resetting” in your studio and daily life?
+How do you use “resetting” in your studio and daily life?